27 The PsychoPy Builder

 • Browser and Pavlovia: Only relevant for running experiments online.
 We can safely ignore these for now.

-• Views: Switch between Builder, Coder and Runner.
+• Views: Switch between/open Builder, Coder and Runner.

 Experiment settings